 BCFQ

-• Next variables are located in the folder /driver/dac.
+- The following variables are located in the

-Playing with the D-axis current might be tricky.
+Playing with the flux current is tricky.
 Certain situations may result in a spinning motor, even with the "stop" command issued.
 This subsystem aims to minimize such hazardous states of motor control that may arise due to e.g. wrongly identified shaft sensor or motor non-linearities.
-At the zero motor command, this subsystem tries to regulate Q axis current in a feedback loop, such that, the battery current is steered to zero.
+At the zero drive command, this subsystem tries to regulate Q axis current in a feedback loop, such that, the battery current is steered to zero.
 This means that not back-driven motor can not generate torque and, eventually freewheels and stops.
-Moreover, in conection with the flux weakening subsystem, this loop guarantees that the motor "generates" just the enough power that is required for its own field weakening.
-Also, in current motor modes, it is possible to feed the Q-axis current reference by a portion of the actual D-axis current reference (to compensate the residual torque emerged from non-linearities, such as cross-inductances, etc).
+Moreover, in connection with the flux weakening subsystem, this loop guarantees that the motor "generates" just the enough power that is required for its own field weakening.

 Parameters